 This recipe is the same marinade for my grandmother's famous Korean bbq.
 When I was young, I used to help her make all sorts of delicious Korean food, and this (and kalbi) is one of my favorites!
 Unlike other Korean bulgogi recipes, I've used grated Fuji apple, grated Asian pear, AND its juices, which all tenderize the meat.
 Korean bbq is always fun for family gatherings, or any time you want to have a barbecue! —Sarah D

 After the meat is done marinading, heat a pan to medium-high heat and cook beef until done.
+Grilling instructions - you can also grill the meat on a grill pan for about 3 to 5 minutes on medium-high heat.
+Take tongs and make sure meat is evenly cooked by flipping over once.
 Plating suggestions - you can place the bulgogi on a separate plate and serve, or place the bulgogi over a bowl of rice.
 The juices from the beef trickle down to the rice and is simply amazing when you take your first bite!

 If you wish to save the meat for later, place in plastic freezer bags after marinating for 24 hours, and freeze.
 When you wish to cook the meat, remove from freezer and have it defrost overnight in the refrigerator.